nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

 ## Using Pydantic models in NOVA framework

-One of the great features of the NOVA Framework is that it allows to leverage Pydantic models to automatically validation UI elements.
+One of the great features of the NOVA Framework is that it allows an application to leverage Pydantic models to automatically validate UI elements.
 Let\'s walk through what that looks like in code.

-First, let\'s add the following model (create `src/trame_with_pydantic/app/models/settings.py`):
+First, let\'s add the following Model (create `src/trame_with_pydantic/app/models/settings.py`):

 ```python
 from pydantic import BaseModel, Field